- Overview of Local Government Bonds in Japan>

 - Public Offering Bonds and Joint Local Government Bond

 Public Offering Bonds and Joint Local Government Bond

 - The following types of publicly offered Local Government bond exist:

 - National publicly offered Local Government Bonds

 - Local Governments sell bonds to a broad range of investors nationwide through securities companies, banks, and others as underwriters.
-The following 49 Local Governments issue national publicly offered bonds (as of FY2010).
+The following 60 Local Governments issue national publicly offered bonds (as of FY2022).

 - Issuance terms for national publicly offered bonds used to be standardized, but some are now decided individually based on negotiations with the underwriting syndicate.
 Examples include Tokyo metropolitan government bonds since FY2002, Yokohama city bonds since FY2004, and Kanagawa prefecture and Nagoya city bonds since April 2006.
 Other Local Governments offering bonds were asked by the Ministry of Internal Affairs and Communications in a 14 August 2006 memo to consider setting issuance terms independently starting in September 2006.

 - Local Government with jointly negotiated issuance terms have been offered since April 2003.
 To increase the size of their offerings and thereby effectively and reliably raise financing, the 27 Local Governments that offer Local Government nationally began joint issuances in accordance with Article 5-7 of the Local Finance Act.
-The local governmet that offer jointly issued Local govenment bonds are 28 ones as of2007.
+The local governmet that offer jointly issued Local govenment bonds are 37 ones as of 2022.
 They bear joint responsibility for the total issuance amount each month.